syamkanduri1/HW-Wireframe/README.md

 # Learning points
 <!-- Learning points where you would write what you thought was helpful -->
-Chrome debugger tool was helpful to get job done; however, I ended up doing lot of hardcoding for now to get the job done.
+Chrome DevTools tool was helpful to get job done; however, I ended up doing lot of hardcoding for now to get the job done.
 Need thorough reivew / guidance to help remove hardcodes.

 # Author
 Syam Kanduri